fujiwara/ecrm/README.md

 - [Under the hood: Lazy Loading Container Images with Seekable OCI and AWS Fargate](https://aws.amazon.com/jp/blogs/containers/under-the-hood-lazy-loading-container-images-with-seekable-oci-and-aws-fargate/)
 - [AWS Fargate Enables Faster Container Startup using Seekable OCI](https://aws.amazon.com/jp/blogs/aws/aws-fargate-enables-faster-container-startup-using-seekable-oci/)

-### Multi regions / accounts support.
+### Multi accounts / regions support.

-`ecrm` supports a single region and an AWS account for each run.
+`ecrm` supports a single AWS account and region for each run.

 If your workloads are deployed in multiple regions or accounts, you should run `ecrm scan` for each region or account to collect all image URIs in use.